oriskami/oriskami-node/README.md

 e-payment for frauds on e-commerce websites.

 Ubivar's purpose is to route e-commerce transactions given their estimated risk.
-By default, the three possible routing outcomes are a suggested rejection, a recommended manual verification, and a proposed acceptance of the transaction.
-Ubivar does not need all the business events (aka `resources`), however the more it has contextual information about the transactions, the better its accuracy.
+By default, the three possible routing outcomes are rejection, manual verification, and acceptance.
 The two required resources are the `transactions` and the `labels` that categorize the `transactions` like fraud, not fraud.
-The API is
-simple: you provide Ubivar your request `token` and the bindings provide the hooks to send and receive resources to the API.
+The API is simple: you provide Ubivar your request `token` and the bindings provide the hooks to send and receive resources to the API.

 ## Quick Start

-Every resource is accessed via your `ubivar` instance and accepts an optional callback as the last argument.

-### 0. Install

 `npm install ubivar`